mlund/faunus/docs/_docs/moves.md

 The default value of `repeat` is the number of harmonic bonds in the `molecule` (multiplied by the number of molecules).

-*Known limitations:* Chain bonds have to be ordered sequentially in the topology.
+Limitations: Chain bonds have to be ordered sequentially in the topology.

 ### Crankshaft